ladybug/kamilszymanski.github.io/_posts/2016-02-04-interpreting-jstats-number-of-full-gc-events.md

 Well let's try: EC stands for Eden space Capacity, EU denotes Eden space Usage, S0C - Survivor space 0 Capacity, YGC - number of Young generation Garbage Collections, YGCT - Young generation Garbage Collection Time, and so on.

 Pretty obvious, isn't it?
-So let's gather statistics for the old generation (and metaspace) and answer the question how many Full GCs were performed?
+So let's gather statistics for the old generation (and metaspace) and answer the question how many Full GCs[^3] were performed?

 ```sh
 $ jstat -gcold -t 5007 1s